Tag Archives: bank-owned vehicles

 Except banks.

-When you buy a repossessed vehicle directly from a bank or credit union, you are dealing with the only seller in the market that has no personal, emotional, or financial ego tied to the sale.
+When you buy repo cars for sale directly from a bank or credit union, you are dealing with the only seller in the market that has no personal, emotional, or financial ego tied to the sale.

 That single difference changes the entire experience.